helmutkemper/goosm/examples/downloadAndParser/README.md

 ### Result

-Total processing time has been reduced by more than 10x
+Once populated with over 7.9 trillion nodes, the binary search had an efficiency of 9.390 ns/op (~100x more efficient) **

+> ** 2048 randomly chosen IDs were used, and the sample block set to 1024 items per block.

 ### Example

-This example downloads a map file and inserts it into the `MongoDB` database
+This example downloads a map file and inserts it into the `MongoDB` database.

 ### Requerimentos: